 Micro Loans for Water, Wastewater, Solid Waste, and Nonpoint Source Projects

-Rural municipalities may be eligible to receive low interest Micro loan with terms of up to 30 years and significant subsidy in the form of principal forgiveness.
+Rural municipalities may be eligible to receive a low interest Micro Loan of up to $500,000 with a repayment term of up to 30 years and significant subsidy in the form of principal forgiveness.
 Loan funds may be used for water, wastewater, solid waste, and nonpoint source projects.
 Eligible project types include planning, design, construction, and energy efficiency improvements.

 To be eligible to apply for Micro Loan funding, a community must be:

 - Eligible for VSW funding under the Village Safe Water Act.

 Projects that receive assistance from the tribal set-aside program for Indian Tribes and Alaska Native Villages under the Safe Drinking Water Act §1452(i) are not eligible to receive a Micro Loan.

 Before a loan offer will be extended, a community must also demonstrate sufficient technical, financial, and managerial capacity by maintaining an Operations and Maintenance Best Practices score of at least 50 total points, including minimum scores in the following categories: